What we know about the deadly shooting at a Nashville elementary school

 Investigators were reviewing writings by Hale, who had attended the Covenant School, and had interviewed the suspect's parents.

-According to Drake, Hale's parents thought Hale shouldn't own any weapons and believed he had sold his only gun.
+According to Drake, Hale's parents thought their child shouldn't own any weapons and believed Hale had sold the only gun that Hale owned.

 They also told police that Hale was under a doctor's care for an emotional disorder.